nicola/node-solid-idp/README.md

-# node-solid-idp
+# solid-idp
-Identity provider for Solid in Node/Javascript
+> Identity provider for Solid in Node/Javascript

 ## Features